Sales Commission Structure: A No-Nonsense Guide

 Roll it out like an operating change

 - Explain the business reason first.
-Tell the team what behavior the old plan rewarded and why that had to change.
+Show what behavior the old plan rewarded and why it had to change.

 - Walk through examples live.
 Use realistic selling scenarios so reps can see how the plan pays.